alphagov/govuk-frontend/docs/contributing/tasks.md

 - clean the `./app/dist` folder
 - output files into `./app/dist`
 - copy fonts and images
-- compile Sass to CSS, including documentation
-- compile JavaScript ESM to CommonJS, including documentation
+- compile JavaScript and Sass, including documentation

 **`npm run build:package` will do the following:**